hajczek/e-Cook-Book/Readme.md

 ## Description

-'E-Cook Book' can will be install on local or online server.
+'e-Cook-Book' can will be install on local or online server.

 ### The elements of 'e-Cook-Book':